 Despite budgetary pressures, the Navy's D5 life extension program remains on track.
-In June 2014, the USS WEST VIRGINIA (SSBN 736) successfully conducted her Demonstration and Shakedown Operation (DASO 25) by launching two missiles.
-One missile marked the third flight test of the D5 life-extended (LE) guidance system and the second flight test of the D5 LE Command Sequencer.
-The second missile was the first flight of the D5 LE Flight Controls Electronics Assembly and Interlocks packages.
-Additionally, the first flight test of the D5 LE guidance system with the D5 LE Flight Controls Electronics Assembly and Interlocks packages is scheduled for DASO 26 in FY 2016.
-The D5 LE Command Sequencer met its initial fleet introduction earlier this year.
-The life extension efforts for the remaining electronics packages are on budget and on schedule.
-The life-extended missiles will be available for initial fleet introduction in FY 2017.
+In November 2015, the USS KENTUCKY (SSBN 737) successfully conducted her Demonstration and Shakedown Operation (DASO 26) by launching two missiles.

+These missiles successfully integrated the D5 Life Extension (D5 LE) Flight Controls Electronics Assembly and Interlocks Suite with the D5 LE Guidance System.
+The D5 LE missiles will be available for initial fleet introduction in FY 2017.

 Another major step to ensure the continued sustainment of our SWS is the SSP Shipboard Integration (SSI) Programs, which address obsolescence management and modernization of SWS shipboard systems through the use of open architecture design and commercial off-the-shelf hardware and software.
-The first increment of this update was installed on the final U.S. SSBN in April of last year.
+The first increment of this update was installed on the final U.S. SSBN in April 2014.
 This completed installation on all fourteen U.S. SSBNs, all four UK SSBNs and all U.S. and UK land-based facilities.
-Subsequent increments of this program begin installation this summer.
+Installation of subsequent increments began last summer, with four installations completed to date.
 The SSI Program includes refreshes of shipboard electronics hardware and software upgrades, which will extend service life, enable more efficient and affordable future maintenance of the SWS and ensure we continue to provide the highest level of nuclear weapons safety and security for our deployed SSBNs while meeting STRATCOM requirements.

 To sustain the Trident II (D5) SWS, SSP is extending the life of the W76 reentry system through a refurbishment program known as the W76-1.
 The W76-1 refurbishment maintains the military capability of the original W76 for an additional 30 years.
-This program, which is being executed in partnership with the Department of Energy, National Nuclear Security Administration (NNSA), has completed over 50 percent of the planned warhead production.
+This program, which is being executed in partnership with the Department of Energy, National Nuclear Security Administration (NNSA), has completed over 60 percent of the planned warhead production.
 The Navy will continue to work with NNSA to closely monitor production and deliveries to ensure there are no operational impacts.

 In addition, the Navy continues the design work to refurbish the aging electronics in the W88 reentry system.
 The Navy is collaborating with the Air Force to reduce costs through shared subsystems suitable for the W88/Mk5 and the W87/Mk21.
-Additionally, the Nuclear Weapons Council (NWC) has approved the inclusion of conventional high explosive refurbishment as part of this effort which will support deployment of the W88/Mk5 into the early 2040s.
-As directed by the NWC, we have submitted funding requests to support the initial concept studies (6.2/6.2A) for an Interoperable Warhead (IW) to begin in 2020.
-The Navy believes that the NWC is effective at managing and identifying priorities for the nuclear weapons stockpile.
-Moreover, the Navy is fully represented at the NWC and has every opportunity to raise any issues directly with the NWC when necessary.
-Therefore, I do not recommend a separate Service vote at the NWC.
+Additionally, the Nuclear Weapons Council (NWC) directed the replacement of the conventional high explosive, which will support deployment of the W88/Mk5 for an additional 25 years.
+As directed by the NWC, we have submitted funding requests to support the initial feasibility and cost studies (Phase 6.2/6.2A) for an Interoperable Warhead (IW) to begin in 2020.
+The Navy believes that the NWC continues to effectively balance near-term nuclear weapons sustainment and refurbishment priorities and the long-term stockpile strategy.